-The NASA EPSCoR Program annually issues a Cooperative Agreement Notice (CAN) soliciting university-based research activities which will make significant contributions to the strategic research and development priorities of NASA and to the overall research infrastructure, science and technology capabilities, higher education quality, and economic development of the State.
-In addition, NASA is seeking a fifth-year extension of Space Grant programs in FY 2024-25; LaSPACE, led by LSU A&M, will request continuation of funding on behalf of the State.
-It is anticipated that \$500,000 will be required in FY 2024-25 to provide match to successful projects funded through these solicitations.
-The funds are included as a new award in the Federal Matching Grants component of the Enhancement Program (see Section 5.5.1).
+The NASA EPSCoR Program annually issues a solicitation for Comprehensive Research Awards (CRAs) to support university-based research activities which will make significant contributions to the strategic research and development priorities of NASA and to the overall research infrastructure, science and technology capabilities, higher education quality, and economic development of the State.
+In addition, NASA has solicited proposals for a four-year renewal of the LaSPACE program.
+For the National Science Foundation (NSF), a submission to the ECORE program, the successor to NSF Track 1, to establish the Louisiana Networks of Excellence for Tomorrow (LA-NEXT) will require \$1.6 million over four years (\$400,000 annually) in State matching.
+It is anticipated that \$900,000 will be required in FY 2025-26 to provide new match to successful projects funded through these solicitations.
+The funds are included as a new award in the Federal Matching Grants component of the Enhancement Program (see Section 5.4.1).